jaredly/j3/docs/Platforms.md

 hrmmmm maybe I'll just require that you manually re-trigger them, and indicate somehow that a macro hasn't been triggered recently.

+Alsooo I need to decide how to represent macros in the CST. because. like which side are you on.